ddumo/auto_pinger/README.md

 2 - git clone https://github.com/ddumo/auto_pinger.git
 3 - to start the file: python3 auto_pinger.py

-Note: if you want to make the program to be able to be called from an easier name say "ping" or "auto" do the following:
+Note (linux only): if you want to make the program to be able to be called from an easier name say "ping" or "auto" do the following:
    1 - chmod+x auto_pinger.py
    2 - sudo cp auto_pinger.py /bin/auto <-- replace "auto" with how you'd like to call the program